devAlice

 • Windows: Get-Service sshd is Running?

-VS Code Remote Is Slow
+VS Code Remote is slow

 • First connect installs Server — slow once